julianjelfs/skipit/README.md

  4. Run `git clone https://github.com/julianjelfs/skipit.git skipit`.
  5. Download the [latest version of Spotify](http://spotify.com/download).
  6. Open Spotify and type "spotify:app:skipit" in the search bar (restart Spotify completely in case it doesn't find the App at first).

+## Usage

+Check the Explicit checkbox to automatically skip songs flagged by Spotify as explicit.

+Enter a regexp into the genre text box to find genres to skip.
+The genres associated with the artist currently playing will be evaluated and if they contain genres that you have chosen to filter, the track will be skipped.

+e.g. `hip.hop|metal` would match hip-hop, alternative metal, punk metal, doom metal etc.

 ### Note